-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

 Aside from the 5% discount, there are other perks that come along with the Target REDCard.
 For example, on an annual basis, card holders receive a 10% discount coupon that can be used during a single Target shopping trip.
 You’ll also get free delivery for most items bought at target.com without the $35 minimum usually required for free delivery.

 Additionally, in past years, card holders received other exclusive Target discounts and extra promotions.
-There’s no telling what offers we’ll see in 2021, but typically there are a number of opportunities to save money with the Target REDCard.
+There’s no telling what offers we’ll see this year, but typically there are a number of opportunities to save money with the Target REDCard.

 Amex EveryDay Credit Card: Best for travel rewards with no annual fee

-Although travel is restricted at the moment, it’s not a bad idea to accrue points and miles now to redeem for travel in the future.
-The Amex EveryDay Credit Card earns 2 points for every dollar you spend at US supermarkets on up to $6,000 per year in purchases (1x thereafter).
+If you’d like to accrue points and miles to redeem for travel but don’t want to pay an annual fee, The Amex EveryDay Credit Card could be a great fit.
+It earns 2 points for every dollar you spend at US supermarkets on up to $6,000 per year in purchases (1x thereafter).
 You’ll also earn an extra 20% bonus on all points earned after you use your card 20 or more times on purchases in a billing period.

-The points earned on the Amex EveryDay are Membership Rewards points, which can be redeemed for up to 1 cent apiece via Amex Travel, or for potentially even more value when you transfer them to any of Amex’s 21 airline and hotel partners.
+The points earned on the Amex EveryDay are American Express Membership Rewards points, which can be redeemed for up to 1 cent apiece via Amex Travel, or for potentially even more value when you transfer them to any of Amex’s 21 airline and hotel partners.
 Since The Points Guy values Amex points at 2 cents apiece, assuming you use your card 20 or more times each billing cycle, you’ll earn 2.2 points per dollar at US supermarkets, giving you an effective 4.4% return on those purchases.

 Now, if you buy a lot of groceries, you might find that having the Amex EveryDay® Preferred Credit Card from American Express is a better option.
 Although the EveryDay Preferred card comes with a $95 annual fee, you’ll earn a higher 3 points for every dollar you spend at US supermarkets (again up to the same $6,000 per year cap, then 1x point thereafter).

-You’ll also receive a 50% bonus on all points earned after you use your card 30 or more times on purchases in a billing period, which means you’d get 4.5 points per dollar on those US supermarket purchases.
+You’ll also receive a 50% bonus on all points earned after you use your card 30 or more times on purchases in a billing period, which means you’d earn 4.5 points per dollar on those U.S. supermarket purchases.
 And another benefit to the Amex EveryDay Preferred is that you’ll earn 2 points per dollar at US gas stations.

 Whether the Amex EveryDay or Amex EveryDay Preferred is right for you ultimately comes down to your monthly budget in these two categories.
 If it’s high enough, paying an annual fee could be worth it.
 But if not, stick with the no-annual-fee version of the card.